 However, it is important to remember that you don't just pay interest on a personal loan - there are usually fees and charges involved as well, which can make a big difference to a loan's total cost.
 A low interest personal loan with high fees may cost more overall than a higher-interest personal loan with cheaper fees and charges.

 One simple way to work out the approximate cost of different personal loans is to look at their comparison rates.

-This percentage figure combines a personal loan’s advertised interest rate with its standard fees and charges, and can be used to help narrow down your shortlist of cheap personal loan options.
+The personal loan comparison rate percentage figure combines a personal loan's advertised interest rate with its standard fees and charges, and can be used to help narrow down your shortlist of cheap personal loan options.

 Keep in mind that some personal loans may also include nonstandard fees and other costs that aren't included in its comparison rate.
 Also, to make sure you get great value from your personal loan as well as a cheap deal, check what extra features and benefits are offered by each lender.